MohaYass92/Gender-Detection-on-Masked-Faces-with-CNN/README.md

 │   ├── Male/               # Images of male individuals
 ├── CNN_Model.ipynb         # Jupyter Notebook containing training and evaluation
 ├── plot_accuracy_loss.png  # plot of accuracy and loss
+├── masked_sample           # sample of images used for training
 ├── requirements.txt        # Dependencies required to run the project
 └── README.md               # Project documentation
 ```